MichaelData/fallout-2d20-character-creator/README.md

 ```

 *Disclaimer: This is a fan-made tool.
 Fallout is a trademark of Bethesda Softworks LLC.
 This tool is not affiliated with Modiphius Entertainment or Bethesda.*

+If you wish to donate you can use this link https://donate.stripe.com/9B64gz5Ee87tdBz5tO1Fe07